Polynomial term structure models: An algebraic result

 \section{An algebraic result}

-This section contains one of the main result of this paper, a classification of models that satisfy the analytic assumption that the pricing function $H$ solves a particular partial differential equation, in addition to having the extra structural property that $H(x, \cdot)$ is a polynomial of fixed degree.
-To more clearly see the structure of the argument we consider only the time-homogeneous case with $d=1$ in this section.
-The time-inhomogeneous and multi-dimensional cases are considered in section \ref{se:extensions}.
-The following theorem is of a purely algebraic, rather than probabilistic, nature in the sense the factor process is not mentioned.
-Related probabilistic results are stated in section \ref{se:prob}
+This section contains one of the main result of this paper, a classification of models that satisfy the analytic Hypothesis (PDE) that the pricing function $G$ solves a particular partial differential equation, in addition to having the extra structural property of Hypothesis (POLY) that $G(\tau, \cdot)$ is a polynomial of fixed degree.
+To more clearly see the structure of the argument we consider only the time-homogeneous case in this section.
+The time-inhomogeneous case is considered in section \ref{se:extensions}.
+The following theorem is of a purely algebraic nature.
+Indeed, we are waiting until the following Section \ref{se:sde} to enforce the probabilistic Hypothesis (SDE).